Donglak-Derek/react-shoppingcart/README.md

 - event handler without ()
 - bind method to use "this" - constructor
 - increase attribute with "setState" - difference with angular
+- passing the event argument : NOT WORK!!
+CHECK THIS OUT!!